-3.2.1.1 It is considered that the proposals for the Six Bells will help rehabilitate a "Listed Building at Risk" and secure its preservation for many years to come.
+3.2.1.1 It is considered that the new proposals (Dec 2020) for the Six Bells will help rehabilitate a "Listed Building at Risk" and secure its preservation for many years to come.
 This will allow the Six Bells to contribute fully to the cultural and community well being of Ruislip and wider Hillingdon Borough.